tpwres/teczki-polskiego-wrestlingu/content/o/ptw-academy.md

 After the departure of [Justin Joy](@/w/justin-joy.md), the Academy lacked a regular experienced coach.
-Most of the training responsibilities were taken up by Taras, Disco Pablo & Nano Lopez, with an occasional apperances from Axel Fox or Renegade.
+Most of the training responsibilities were taken up by Taras, Disco Pablo & Nano Lopez, with an occasional appearance from Axel Fox or Renegade.
 Overall, attendance at training weekends went slightly down due to circumstances connected directly to PTW itself.

 PTW Academy, along with the federation itself, changed its location in April 2024, when they moved from [PTW Performance Center](@/v/ptw-targowa.md) in Chorzów, to Dworek pod Platanami in Kozłów, a village outside Gliwice.